 I very much like the writing style of the authors and found the book relatively easy to read (there were exceptions), with clear presentations of important ideas.
 Most models are illustrated nicely with actual examples and corresponding sample computer code (frequently WinBUGS).

 In summary, I repeat my claim that Spatial Capture-Recapture is an extremely important and useful book.
-A thorough read of the section on basic SCR models provides a good understanding of exactly how these models are constructed and they “work” in terms of underlying rationale.
+A thorough read of the section on basic SCR models provides a good understanding of exactly how these models are constructed and how they “work” in terms of underlying rationale.
 The two sections on advanced SCR models present a thorough account of the current state of the art written by those who have largely defined this state.
 As an ecologist, I found myself thinking of one potential application of these models after another.
 These methods will free ecologists to begin to think more clearly about interesting questions concerning the statics and dynamics of space use by animals.
 The ability to draw inferences about distribution and density of animals based on counts of unmarked individuals using remote detection devices has the potential to revolutionize conservation monitoring programs.

 Andy, Richard, Rahel and Beth, ya done good!

+James D. Nichols

+Patuxent Wildlife Research Center

+March 14, 2013